History of the Scythians: First Greek trade outposts

-The first wave of Greek colonisation of the north coast of the Black Sea consisted of attempts to develop trade with its native populations, and therefore involved the formation of trading enclaves (εμπορια; emporia) which had to be set up at locations providing safe approach and good docking facilities, as well as granting access to the major rivers of the steppe through which the inland regions of the forest steppe could be reached; these rivers were important in their role as the routes through which various goods could be shipped to the south to the Greek colonies.
-The native populations and the colonists saw this process, intended to establish trade connections in places which already had a sparse population rather than to obtain land, as mutually beneficial, hence why it was largely peaceful.
+The first wave of Greek colonisation of the north coast of the Black Sea consisted of attempts to develop trade with its native populations, and therefore involved the formation of trading enclaves (ἐμπόρια; emporia) that had to be set up at locations providing safe approach and good docking facilities, as well as granting access to the major rivers of the steppe through which the inland regions of the forest steppe could be reached; these rivers were important in their role as routes whereby various goods could be shipped south to the Greek colonies.
+The native populations and the colonists saw this process, intended to establish trade connections in places that already had a sparse population, rather than to obtain land, as mutually beneficial; as a result, it was largely peaceful.

-Therefore, the earliest emporia of the north Black Sea were built at Histria on the mouth of the Istros river, at Tyras on a promontory commanding the estuary of the Tyras river, and especially on the island of Borysthenēs, near the joint estuary of the Hypanis and Borysthenēs rivers and therefore granting access to both of them.
-The emporion of Borysthenēs would henceforth thrive during the rest of the 7th century BCE, and throughout the following 6th century BCE.
+Therefore, the earliest emporia of the north Black Sea were built at Histria on the mouth of the Istros river, at Tyras on a promontory commanding the estuary of the Tyras river, and especially on the island of Borysthenēs, near the joint estuary of the Hypanis and Borysthenēs rivers and thereby granting access to both.
+The emporion of Borysthenēs would thrive during the rest of the 7th century BCE, and throughout the following 6th century BCE.

-These emporia were themselves useful for the commercial ventures of their mother cities by acting as markets through which oil, wine and manufactured goods could be exchanged with the native populations in exchange for foodstuffs and rare raw materials such as grain, fish, animal products, metals, forest products, furs, and slaves brought through the inland trading networks.
-The success of this trade, as a result, reinforced itself into a way for the Greek colonies we well as their home cities to increase their power and wealth.
+These emporia were useful for the commercial ventures of their mother cities, by acting as markets where oil, wine and manufactured goods could be exchanged with the native populations for foodstuffs and rare raw materials such as grain, fish, animal products, metals, forest products, furs, and slaves brought through the inland trading networks.
+The success of this trade, as a result, constituted a means for the Greek colonies as well as their home cities to increase their power and wealth.

 Decline in West Asia

-By the mid-620s BCE, the Neo-Assyrian Empire began unravelling after the death of Ashurbanipal: in addition to internal instability within Assyrian itself due to civil wars under his successors Aššur-etil-ilāni and Sîn-šar-iškun, Babylon also revolted against the Assyrians in 626 BCE under the leadership of Nabopolassar, and the Assyrian general Sîn-šumu-līšir also rebelled against Sîn-šar-iškun in 626 BCE.
+By the mid-620s BCE, the Neo-Assyrian Empire began unravelling after the death of Ashurbanipal: in addition to internal instability within Assyria arising from civil wars under his successors Aššur-etil-ilāni and Sîn-šar-iškun, Babylon also revolted against the Assyrians in 626 BCE under the leadership of Nabopolassar, and the Assyrian general Sîn-šumu-līšir likewise rebelled against Sîn-šar-iškun in 626 BCE.